deepak0004/Twitter_Extractor_And_Analysis/README.md

 ### Methodology:
 1. Used Twitter REST API to search for tweets containing hashtags relevant to PM Narendra Modi and Delhi CM Arvind Kejriwal.
-2. Store the tweets in MongoDb.
+2. Stored the tweets in MongoDb.
 3. Using the database, I made a webapp using node-js having different charts analysing the tweets.

 ### Running: